GijsGroote/semantic-thinking-robot/readme.md

 # Combining System Identification, Motion and Manipulation Planning.
 ## An application to pushing and navigation tasks.
-### Thesis project Gijs Groote, TU Delft, Faculty of Cognitive robotics (CoR) and Delft Center for System and Control (DCSC)
+### Thesis project Gijs Groote, TU Delft, Faculty of Cognitive robotics (CoR) and Delft Center for System and Control (DCSC).

 ## Requirements
 - python3.10.x